daolicloud/daolinet-openstack/README.md

 Distributed Gateways
 ---
 NAT-out from a container to a node in the Internet, and Firewall-ingress from an Internet node to a container can also be hotplug established by the Controller.

+No Need of Packet Encapsulation
+---
+Docker is a lightweight container engine.
+Networking for Docker containers should also be lightweight.
+In the DaoliNet method, the overlay network for distributed containers uses no packet encapsulation, such as VXLAN for Openstack Neutron, which is a little heavyweight and therefore gets a nick name of "networking hypervisor".
+Indeed, if an overlay network of containers is built using VXLAN, then not only container-container communications are encapsulated, but also firewal-in-out must go to a so-called virtual tunnel endpoint (vtep) to perform packet encapsulation/decapsulation.
+That is, the firewall for an overlay network of containers obviously forms a traffic chokepoint.
+DaoliNet uses NAT and src-port-number to isolate container overlay network, and thus avoids packet encapsulation, therefore firewall policy is distributed by the OpenFlow Controller to each Docker host (a NAT flow which is identified by the src-port-number of a request entity), i.e., firewall for an overlay network of containers is completely distributed to every Docker host which hosts the containers.

 **More in our website**: http://www.daolicloud.com/html/technology.html